Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Methodology

 \subsection{Inference with Structural Constraints}

-Generating realistic football sequences requires strict game-rule and logical consistency.
-Standard sampling can produce syntactically valid but physically invalid sequences, so we use State-Dependent Logit Masking with a spatial heuristic for agent resolution.
+Generating realistic football sequences requires strict logical consistency between consecutive events.
+Standard sampling can produce syntactically valid but physically invalid sequences, so we mask out implausible tokens in terms of the past token sequence and resolve the acting player through a spatial heuristic.